klaudiaZF/sig-security/security-tooling.md

 Notably, highlighted buttons should visibly show _"Disable"_ to ensure correct configuration.
 Additionally, while the lowest button should also be disabled (not applicable in this example repo due to the absence of code), **enabling it allows the specification of a Dependabot config that aligns with the repo setup, addressing the declaration of registries to be scanned for dependencies.** Click _"Enable"_ to open a basic `dependabot.yml` configuration file in the `.github` directory of your repository.

-A basic example of a `dependabot.yml` file, demonstrating configurations for `Docker` and `npm` dependencies, is shown below:
+A basic example of a `dependabot.yml` file, demonstrating configurations for `Docker` and `npm` dependencies ([all options](https://docs.github.com/de/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#package-ecosystem)), is shown below:

 ```yml
 version: 2